 The same is true of The captain hit the officer and that really is the only thing I've been trying to argue here.

-Duolingo has hidden the Tips & Notes that we have written to explain these things and I want to make sure you know about them and know where to find them.
-If you have not been reading the Tips & Notes, I would like to ask that you review those so we don’t have to continuously repeat the information that we have explained there.
+Duolingo has hidden the Tips that we have written to explain these things and I want to make sure you know about them and know where to find them.
+If you have not been reading the Tips, I would like to ask that you review those so we don’t have to continuously repeat the information that we have explained there.

-If you are doing the course on iOS or Android, you cannot currently access the Tips & Notes through the app.
-To access the Tips & Notes, you will have to access the course using a web browser at https://www.duolingo.com/.
+If you are doing the course on iOS or Android, you cannot currently access the Tips through the app.
+To access the Tips, you will have to access the course using a web browser at https://www.duolingo.com/.
 You can still do it on your mobile device, but you will have to use the web browser instead of the app (or you can do it from a computer).
-When you click on a Skill, it will expand to reveal a Start button and a light bulb (and a key, which is not pictured below, but is how you can test out of a Skill).
+When you click on a Skill, it will expand to reveal a Start button and Tips button.

-If you click on the light bulb it will reveal the Tips & Notes and give you a detailed explanation of the grammar that is introduced in that Skill.
-If you have questions after reading the Tips & Notes for the previous and current Skills, then please return to the forum to ask your question, explaining what you didn’t understand or what seems contradictory to you.
+If you click on the Tips button it will reveal the Tips and give you a detailed explanation of the grammar that is introduced in that Skill.
+If you have questions after reading the Tips for the previous and current Skills, then please return to the forum to ask your question, explaining what you didn’t understand or what seems contradictory to you.